 - ½ teaspoon of smoked paprika

-- Turn off appliance, remove lid and stir through with a spoon or fork to ensure that all chickpeas have been blended.
+- Check hummus.
+Turn off appliance, remove lid and stir through with a spoon or fork to ensure that all chickpeas have been blended.
 If they have not, check the consistency of hummus, if it needs more liquid, add one more tablespoon of aquafaba, taste salt levels (adding as needed), place lid back on and pulse until desired consistency is reached.

 - Repeat above step until desired consistency is reached (I usually do the initial blend and one more after checking the texture and flavor).

-- Once humus is completed, scoop into a bowl or plate, garnish and serve immediately.
+- Serve.
+Once humus is completed, scoop into a bowl or plate, garnish and serve immediately.
 Or, refrigerate immediately for later.